 What Makes Play and Learn Special?

-With multiple locations, Play and Learn is the largest non-profit early childhood education organization in Montgomery County.
+With multiple locations, Play and Learn is the largest non-profit daycare and early childhood education organization in Montgomery County.
 We’ve cared for thousands of children since 1981, helping them learn and grow through meaningful play that encourages them on a path toward a lifetime of academic and social success.

 Affordable, Flexible and Family-Friendly